 http://ipaddressofYAACsystem:portnumber.
 Note that port number 0 turns off the

-mini-webserver, and ports between 1 and 1023 may not work on Linux or Unix platforms,
+mini-webserver, and ports between 1 and 1023 may not work on Linux, FreeBSD, or other Unix-dialect platforms,

 as they are reserved for privileged network services.